leedoing/dd-sync/README.md

-# dd-sync

 # Datadog Sync Tool

-Datadog Sync Tool is a web-based tool for synchronizing dashboards and monitors between different Datadog accounts.
-It also provides standardized dashboards and monitors that I have personally created.
-API keys used for synchronization are not stored.
+A tool that helps you easily sync Dashboards and Monitors between different Datadog accounts.
+It also recommends some useful Dashboards and Monitors to help you use Datadog quickly and easily.

+> ⚠️ **Note**: This is not an official Datadog service.
+This is a personal project created to enhance the convenience of using Datadog and for PoC (Proof of Concept) purposes.

-## Key Features
+## Features

-### Dashboard Synchronization
+### Dashboard Sync
-- Clone dashboards from source to target environment
+- Clone dashboards between environments
 - Title-based filtering support
-- Synchronize all dashboard components including settings, widgets, and variables
+- Sync all dashboard components

-### Monitor Synchronization
+### Monitor Sync
-- Clone monitors from source to target environment
+- Clone monitors between environments
 - Tag-based filtering support
-- Synchronize all monitor components including notification settings and thresholds
+- Sync all monitor settings

+## Recommendations

-### Recommendation Dashboards
+### Recommended Dashboards
-- Datadog Cost Estimate Dashboards
+- Datadog Cost Estimate
-- Infrastructure Dashboards
-- AWS Infrastructure Dashboards
+- Infrastructure & AWS
-- APM Dashboards(Not Traced Metrics, e.g trace.servelt.request)
+- APM (Not Traced Metrics, e.g trace.servlet.request)
-- RUM Dashboards
+- RUM
-- MySQL Dashboards
-- PostgreSQL Dashboards
+- MySQL & PostgreSQL

-### Recommendation Monitors
+### Recommended Monitors
-- Infrastructure Monitors
-- Network Monitors
+- Infrastructure & Network
-- Kubernetes Monitors
+- Kubernetes
-- APM Monitors(Not Traced Metrics, e.g trace.servelt.request))
+- APM (Not Traced Metrics, e.g trace.servlet.request)
-- Log Monitors
+- Logs
-- RUM Monitors
+- RUM

-### Supported Datadog Regions
+## Supported Regions
 - US1 (api.datadoghq.com)
 - US3 (api.us3.datadoghq.com)
 - US5 (api.us5.datadoghq.com)